superfly/flyctl/CONTRIBUTING.md

 ## Linting

 With the trifecta of the development process nearly complete, let&rsquo;s talk about linting.
 The linter we run is [golangci-lint](https://golangci-lint.run/).
 It helps with finding potential bugs in programs, as well as helping you follow standard go convetions.
 To run it locally, just run `golangci-lint --path-prefix=. run`.
+If you&rsquo;d like to run all of our [pre-commit lints](https://pre-commit.com/), then run `pre-commit run --all-files`

 # Testing